lucad54/pasquale-dangelo/pages/poetry.md

 ---
-title: Prose and Poetry
+title: Poetry and Prose
 layout: about
-permalink: /prose.html
+permalink: /poetry-prose.html
 # include CollectionBuilder info at bottom
 credits: false
 # Edit the markdown on in this file to describe your collection